 Now, the great thing about understanding the histogram is that you can use it to justify the enhancements you do.
 Instead of saying “I’ve increased the contrast because my gut told me to”, you could say “I increased the contrast because the histogram was clearly collapsed to the center”.

 So, basically, increasing the contrast of an image means making its histogram wider, while adjusting the brightness will simply shift the histogram towards the right side (if you increase the brightness) or towards the left side (if you lower the brightness).

-Therefore, when you’re given a dark and poor contrasted image, a sensible way to go is to first adjust the brightness to place the histogram at the center, then increase the contrast to stretch it and exploit more gray levels, and possibly iterate until the histogram is well-positioned and wide.
+Therefore, when given a dark and poorly contrasted image, a sensible way to go is to first adjust the brightness to place the histogram at the center.
+Then, increase the contrast to stretch it and exploit more gray levels, and possibly iterate until the histogram is well-positioned and wide.